JingWui/Git_Testfolder/README.md

-# This folder just for testing purpose!
+# This folder is just for Testing and Learning purpose!